SvenGroot/Ookii.CommandLine/README.md

 arguments, parse the command line arguments, generate usage information, and write applications with subcommands.

-Ookii.CommandLine is provided in versions for .Net Standard 2.0 and .Net 6.0 and later, with the latter adding some extra functionality around [Nullable Reference Types](docs/Arguments.md#arguments-with-non-nullable-types).
+Ookii.CommandLine is provided in versions for [.Net Standard 2.0, .Net Standard 2.1, and .Net 6.0 and later](#requirements).

 Ookii.CommandLine can be added to your project using [NuGet](https://nuget.org/packages/Ookii.CommandLine).
 [Code snippets](docs/Code%20Snippets.md) for Visual Studio are available on the